sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/step1/README.md

 ## Bounding box?
 Or global?

 Honestly looking at the diagram I found on the earth's surface, I'm thinking I should just do an individual tally for every single box for every single time period.
 Complete brute force.
 I don't think I need to do some fancy bounding box; I don't need to exclude anything from the tally.
 These low values only exist at the SAA.

+# Verification

+First of all, my data matches the one in the Desantis paper in shape and scale.
+That itself is good enough.

+Any concerns with lack of geomagnetic field strength measurements prior to 1830 should be dispelled, as archaeointensity results show a clear dipole strength reduction on much longer timeframes than back till 1590.
+Additionally, there is some work cited from NASA that supposedly shows that while dipole strength decreases, the total field energy doesn't, indicating that given a stronger dipole in the past, but fixed energy, we can assume that anomalies like the SAA will have been smaller in extent.

+The results are unambiguous to me.